CommitStudio/square-one-swell/README.md

 ## Introduction to Square One
 ---

-Square One is an ecommerce platform powered by Swell, designed to provide businesses with a flexible solution for selling products online.
-You can easily design and brand your online store, process payments, and manage shipping to create a successful ecommerce business.
+Square One is an e-commerce platform powered by Swell, designed to provide businesses with a flexible solution for selling products online.
+You can easily design and brand your online store, process payments, and manage shipping to create a successful e-commerce business.

 ## Overview
 ---